 Just like Nobelium, the discovery of this artificial element was controversial too.
-Countries like the United States Of America and the Soviet Union (now Russia) quarrel for the discovery of this transuranic element.
-On one hand, scientists at Lawerence Berkeley National Laboratory in California USA claimed for the discovery of this radioactive element, while on the other hand, scientists at the Joint Institute For Nuclear Research in Moscow Soviet Union (now Russia) pressed for the same claim.
+Countries like the United States Of America and the Soviet Union (now Russia) quarrel over the discovery of this transuranic element.
+On one hand, scientists at Lawerence Berkeley National Laboratory in California USA claimed the discovery of this radioactive element.
+While on the other hand, scientists at the Joint Institute For Nuclear Research in Moscow Soviet Union (now Russia) pressed for the same claim.

 The atomic number of Lawrencium is 103 and its chemical symbol is Lr.
 Lawrencium is highly radioactive in nature.
 The physical properties of elements include that Lawrencium is expected to be silvery and solid under normal conditions.
 It can easily be oxidized by air, steam, or any kind of acid.
 The melting point of Lawrencium is approximately 1627 °c.
 The most common isotope of Lawrencium is Lawrencium-266 with an average half-life of approximately 10 hours.
 Its predicted crystal structure is Hexagonal Closed-Packed (HCP).